 I think they look cool even after a few hard frost in the garden.
 The best thing about growing these sunflowers is they are disease resistant, bugs and deer seem to leave them alone.

 When I look back on the past twelve years and all I’ve grown out in my country garden I can’t believe all the seeds I didn’t save and so easily could have.
-The hardest part of saving the sunflower seed for me is remember to plant them in the spring.
+The hardest part of saving the sunflower seed for me is remembering to plant them in the spring.
+Keep in mind, not all seeds will produce like the original unless you are using an heirloom seed.

 You will need